KEP-2570: Memory QoS

 | memory.high | memory.high is the memory usage throttle limit.
 This is the main mechanism to control a cgroup’s memory use.
 If a cgroup’s memory use goes over the high boundary specified here, the cgroup’s processes are throttled and put under heavy reclaim pressure.
 The default is max, meaning there is no limit.
 We use a formula to calculate memory.high depending on limits.memory/node allocatable memory and a memory throttling factor. |

-This proposal sets requests.memory to memory.min for protecting container memory requests. limits.memory is set to memory.max (this is consistent with existing memory.limit_in_bytes for cgroups v1, we do nothing because cgroup_v2
+This proposal uses requests.memory for memory request protection.
+In Alpha v1.36, for Guaranteed pods/containers, requests.memory is set to memory.min, and for Burstable pods/containers, requests.memory is set to memory.low. limits.memory is set to memory.max (this is consistent with existing memory.limit_in_bytes for cgroups v1, we do nothing because cgroup_v2

 has implemented for that).